 Sign Up Sheet

 Mike Lindell is the inventor of the popular “My Pillow” and founder of the company that has the same name.
 He is not just another friendly TV celebrity but also a guy with a big heart.
-He has recently donated three hundred of his pillows to the Family Resource Center of North Mississippi’s Beds for Kids program.
+He has generously donated hundreds of his pillows to the Family Resource Center of North Mississippi’s Beds for Kids program.
 This was through his charity the Lindell Foundation.

-Innocor of Baldwyn donated fifty pillows this month.
-They were among the original contributors when the program first started.
+Innocor of Baldwyn has also been a generous supporter of the beds ministry, they were among the original contributors when the program first started.

-The Best Foam Company in Sherman heard about the program and donated ten foam mattresses.
+The Best Foam Company in Sherman heard about the program and donated foam mattresses.

-Sixty-four twin and twenty-five full comforters were donated by Kidz World Furniture of Calhoun City.
+Comforters were donated by Kidz World Furniture of Calhoun City.
 President Alison Nichols also serves as a youth leader at her church.
 Her youth group purchased 20 pillow cases and painted a Bible verse on each to add to the donation.
-(See picture below.)

-Hawkins Inc. in Ripley recently donated enough lumber for volunteers to build more than 100 beds.
+Hawkins Inc. in Ripley has generously donated enough lumber for volunteers to build more than 100 beds.